CoreGuard: Safeguarding Foundational Capabilities of LLMs Against Model Stealing in Edge Deployment: Threat Model

-\highlight{TEE.} A Trusted Execution Environment (TEE) is an isolated hardware enclave that stores and processes sensitive data.
-Popular TEE implementations include Intel SGX~\cite{mm2.7}, AMD SEV~\cite{mm2.8}, and TrustZone~\cite{mm2.9}.
-In this paper, we follow prior work~\cite{mm0.0} and deem TEE a secure area on a potential adversary host device (including GPUs).
-This means the data, code, and computation processes inside TEEs are secure.
-Although there are side-channel attacks that may leak sensitive data from TEE, they are out of the scope of this paper.

-\subsection{Threat Model}
+\section{Threat Model}

 In this paper, we consider two parties: the defender and the attacker.
 The defender is the party that owns the edge-deployed model.
-The attacker aims to steal the edge-deployed model.
+The attacker aims to steal the model.

-\highlight{Defender's Goal.} The goal of the defender is to deploy a locked model on the device and ensure that it only works when proper authorization is given by the trusted hardware (i.e., TEE) within the device.
+\highlight{Defender's Goal.} The defender aims to deploy a locked model on the device, ensuring it works only with proper authorization from the trusted hardware (i.e., TEE) within the device.
+The defender can control its model and modify it to ensure protection.
+This protection ensures that, when correctly authorized, the model permits normal queries from authorized users, while other attacks based on these legitimate queries (e.g., distillation attacks) are orthogonal to our work.

-\highlight{Adversary's Goal.} The attacker aims to abuse the foundational capabilities of the deployed model for their task.
-A straightforward way to achieve this is trying to reverse the authorization process so that the locked model can be used independently of the device.
-Another more practical new way is to fine-tune the locked model to obtain a model that excels at a desired task.
+\highlight{Adversary's Goal.} The attacker aims to abuse the deployed model off-device (i.e., without TEE authorization) for their task.
+A straightforward way is to try to reverse the authorization process so that the locked model can be used independently of the device.
+Another more practical new way is to fine-tune the locked model to obtain a model that excels at a desired task~\cite{aaai0.0,mm0.0}.

-\highlight{Adversary's Capability.} The attacker could \textbf{\textit{decide the target task}}, where they \textbf{\textit{possess sufficient well-labeled datasets}} for the desired task.
-In this paper, we consider TEE to be a secure world, that cannot be compromised, while other hardware (e.g., GPU and CPU) could be exposed to attackers in a white-box manner.
-Therefore, the attacker can have white-box access to the details, e.g., model architecture and weights, of the locked model resizes outside TEE.
+\highlight{Adversary's Capability.} The attacker could \textbf{\textit{decide the target task}} and \textbf{\textit{possess sufficient well-labeled data}}, whereas prior work often assumes access to only 1\% of the dataset~\cite{mm0.0}.
+In this paper, we consider TEE to be a secure world, while other hardware (e.g., GPU and CPU) could be white-box exposed to attackers.
+Therefore, the attacker can have access to the details, e.g., model architecture and weights, of the locked model outside TEE.